nishantjr/fuzzing-with-k/project-proposal.md

   --- ------------- -------------------------------------------------------------------------------------

-1. In our initial goal is to generate programs that are only syntactically correct using the program grammar that is part of a K semantics.
-We will do this by extending K's haskell backend and using the Hedgehog haskell library.
+1. In our initial goal is to generate programs that are only syntactically correct using the program grammar that is part of a \K{} semantics.
+We will do this by extending \K{}'s haskell backend and using the Hedgehog haskell library.

-2. Our next goal is to leverage K's coverage information as a guide to which programs are most interesting to mutate.
+2. Our next goal is to leverage \K{}'s coverage information as a guide to which programs are most interesting to mutate.